kryp10n/kripscan/README.md

 # KRIPTRACE

-`kriptrace` is an interactive terminal-based IP and domain reconnaissance tool, written in Python.
-It helps you gather geolocation, ISP, ASN, and organization data for any given IP or domain.
+`kriptrace` is a Python-based IP and domain reconnaissance tool that runs in an interactive terminal interface.
+It gathers information such as location, ISP, organization, and ASN details for a given IP address or domain name.

+The tool uses the [ip-api.com](http://ip-api.com) API to fetch geolocation and network metadata.

 ---

-## Features
+## 🚀 Features

-- Interactive interface (no command-line flags)
-- Supports IP or domain input
+- Accepts both IP addresses and domain names
-- Automatically resolves domains to IP
+- Resolves domains to IP automatically
 - Provides:
-  - Location (city, region, country)
+  - City, region, and country
-  - ISP & Organization info
+  - ISP and organization
   - ASN (Autonomous System Number)
-- ASCII banner and color-coded output
 - Works on Windows and Linux terminals

 ---

-## Preview
+## 🖼️ Preview

 Linux terminal example: